MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/testing-ml/index.md

 5) Check for <cite>label leakage[^3]</cite> between your datasets

 [^2]: Assertions such as checking for *NULL*, *NaN* values, scaling of your dataset, unique values etc.
-[^3]: *Label Leakage* is when we leak infomation from the training dataset to test or validation sets
+[^3]: *Label Leakage* is when we leak information from the training dataset to test or validation sets
 {{< /notice >}}

 What I have been planning to add as test in the future: